vsoch/vsoch.github.io/_posts/2020/2020-02-24-natachabot.md

 I recommend reading the background section of <a href="https://eightportions.com/2016-11-03-Trump-bot/#background" target="_blank">
 this post</a> to understand the training.
-In a nutshell, we are using Long Short Term Memory (LSTM) recurrent neural network to generate the text.
+In a nutshell, we are using Long Short Term Memory (LSTM) recurrent neural networks to generate the text.
 LSTMs can take a short input snippet and then predict the next item in the sequence, and if you keep doing this, you can get a sentence to a few paragraphs.
 The author of Trump Bot trained two of these models, one on the level of characters (e.g., predict the next character) and one on the level of words (predict the next word).
 The author was clever to combine the two